X

 Sanjay Subrahmanyan

 Sanjay Subrahmanyan was born in Chennai on January 21, 1968 into a family steeped in Carnatic music.
-The air in his childhood home was thick with the strains of some of the greatest voices ever known to the Carnatic music world – blaring out from the radio, tape recorders and the gramophone.
-Like many others in the family, Sanjay took to the art form like a duck to water.
+The air in his childhood home was thick with the strains of some of the greatest voices ever known to the Carnatic music world – reverberating from the radio, tape recorders and the gramophone.
+Like many others in the family, Sanjay too developed a passion for the art form at a very young age.
 His early training included violin and vocal classes from Guru V. Lakshminarayana, his grand aunt Guru Rukmini Rajagopalan, Guru Calcutta K.S.
-Krishnamurthi and more recently, from Nadaswaram maestro Guru S.R.D.
+Krishnamurthi and later, from Nadaswaram maestro Guru S.R.D.
 Vaidyanathan.
-Today, at the height of his powers, Sanjay is himself an iconic inspiration to the younger generation, and his legion of admirers is spread all over the globe.
+Today, as his musicianship scales great heights, Sanjay has emerged as an iconic inspiration to a whole new generation.

-Sanjay Subrahmanyan is one of those rare and complete performers whose concerts are the product of a lively and intelligent mind.
+Sanjay Subrahmanyan is one of those rare and complete performers whose concerts are the product of mastery and an intelligent mind.
 His music has the high authority and purity of tradition and the creativity of an exceptionally gifted artist.
 His concerts, like those of the great musicians of the past, convey an air of freedom.
-They sang in the presence of an audience, but they sang for their music.
 The durability of their music lies partly in this strength of spirit that it embodies.
-Their joy in their music is a part of our enjoyment of it.
 Sanjay’s performances have this great attribute.
-He is visibly lost in his music and takes us with him.
+He is visibly lost in his music and takes his audiences with him into a journey of ecstasy.
+It is therefore not surprising that his fan following is a kind of phenomenon never seen before in the world of Carnatic music.

-The great artists of Carnatic music have always sought after the infinite and taken usalong with them in their quest and striving.
+The great artists of Carnatic music have always sought after the infinite and taken us along with them in their artistic explorations.
 The best among them today, like Sanjay Subrahmanyan, harmonize the wisdom and stabilizing influences of the past with their own artistic and intellectual creativity.
+In 2015 when he was presented with the coveted title of the Sangita Kalanidhi by the Madras Music Academy, it was but a natural progression.

 Supported by Wild Creek Web Studio